BerserkWings/BerserkWings/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Cybersecurity just to be a pentester!
+- 🌱 I’m currently learning Cybersecurity because I want to be a pentester!

 ### - Learning :
 - ✨ Cybersecurity Tools